choco-screech-owl-2000

 Choco Screech-owl

-Appearance: The Chocó Screech Owl is a small owl, typically measuring about 23 to 28 cm (9 to 11 inches) in length.
+Appearance: The Choco Screech-owl is a small owl measuring 21 cm (8.2 inches) in length.
 Its plumage is characterized by a striking blend of tones, designed for camouflage in the dappled light of its forested habitat.
 It features a round facial disc with prominent ear tufts and a distinct white throat patch.
 The eyes are large and yellow, aiding its night vision.
-The owl has a mottled appearance, with intricate patterns that help it blend into the bark of trees.
+The owl has a mottled appearance, with intricate patterns that blend into the bark of trees.

-Habitat: The Chocó Screech Owl is primarily found in tropical and subtropical moist forests.
-It often inhabits: Lowland Rainforests: Dense, humid jungles in the Chocó region where the climate is wet and relatively stable.
-Montane Forests: It can also be located in higher elevations within the cloud forests of the western Andes, typically at altitudes of **200 to 1,800 meters** (656 to 5,906 feet).
+Habitat: The Choco Screech-owl is found in tropical and subtropical moist forests.
+It often inhabits: Lowland Rainforests: Dense, humid jungles in the Choco region where the climate is wet and stable.
+It can also be located in higher elevations within the cloud forests of the western Andes at altitudes of up to 1600 m (up to 5906 ft).

-Behavior: This species is predominantly nocturnal, hunting primarily at night and sometimes during twilight hours.
+Behavior: This species is predominantly nocturnal, hunting at night and sometimes during twilight hours.
 Its diet consists mainly of small mammals, insects, and birds.
-The owl typically hunts from a perch, swooping down to catch prey.
-Chocó Screech Owls are known for their distinctive and varied calls, which include a series of deep hoots and whistles, often used for communication, mating, and establishing territory.
+The owl hunts from a perch, swooping down to catch prey.
+Choco Screech-owls are known for their characteristic and varied calls, which include a series of deep hoots and whistles, often used for communication, mating, and establishing territory.

-Conservation Status: The Chocó Screech Owl is classified as **Vulnerable (VU)** on the IUCN Red List due to habitat loss and fragmentation.
+Conservation Status: The Choco Screech-owl is classified as Vulnerable on the IUCN.

 Distribution

-Chocó Department: The Chocó Screech Owl is primarily found in the Chocó Department, which provides a significant portion of its habitat.
-This region is known for its lush tropical and subtropical forests, characterized by high rainfall and rich biodiversity. - In Chocó, the owl is often found in lowland rainforests and mature montane forests, typically at elevations from about 200 to 1,800 meters (656 to 5,906 feet).
+Choco Department: The Choco Screech-owl is found in the Choco Department, which provides a significant portion of its habitat.
+This region is known for its lush tropical and subtropical forests, characterized by high rainfall and rich biodiversity.
+This owl is found in lowland rainforests and mature montane forests, at elevations up to 1600 (5906 ft).

-Antioquia Department: The owl is also present in certain areas of the Antioquia Department, particularly in the northwestern parts where suitable forest habitats exist.
-This may include areas within the La Tropical de la Llorona and the Sierra de Abibe.
+Antioquia Department: The owl is also present in certain areas of the Antioquia Department, particularly in the northwestern parts where good forest habitats exist.
+This may include areas in the Sierra de Abibe.

-Caldas and Risaralda Departments: Portions of Caldas and Risaralda, particularly in the foothills and montane regions, may also support populations of the Chocó Screech Owl.
-These areas are characterized by humid forests that provide suitable conditions for the species.
+Caldas and Risaralda Departments: Portions of Caldas and Risaralda, particularly in the foothills and montane regions, may also support populations of the Chocó Screech-owl.
+These areas are characterized by humid forests that provide acceptable conditions for the species.

 Taxonomy